 GWA is committed to promoting diversity through the implementation of targeted employment policies and initiatives to achieve a diverse workforce.
-The Board understands the significant benefits that arise from increasing the pool of talent from which the Group can draw highly talented employees and the different perspectives that can be brought to the organisation from a diverse workforce.
+The Board understands the significant benefits that arise from increasing the pool of diverse employees from which the Group can draw highly talented employees and the different perspectives that can be brought to the organisation from a diverse workforce.

-The objectives are:
+The objectives and supporting actions are:

-The Group has completed a detailed review of employment policies and practices during the year to ensure that, among other things, they are offering the flexibility required to attract and retain female talent.
-Along with this, the Group has introduced a new policy enabling victims of domestic violence to take an additional 5 days paid leave per year.
+The Group completed a detailed review of employment policies and practices during the year to ensure that, among other things, flexibility is offered to attract and retain female talent.
+Along with this review, the Group introduced a new policy enabling victims of domestic violence to take an additional five days paid leave per year.

-The following table is a summary of the Group’s workplace profile at 31 March 2016:
+The following table is a summary of the Group’s workplace profile at 31 March 2017:

 |Title||% Female||% Male|

-|Key Management Personnel||20%||80%|
+|Key Management Personnel||0%||100%|

-|Other Executive/General Managers||20%||80%|
+|Other Executive/General Managers||17%||83%|

-|Total – Management||23%||77%|
+|Total – Management||20%||80%|

-|Total – Non-Management||35%||65%|
+|Total – Non-Management||37%||63%|